redis/redis-doc/docs/manual/cli.md

 ---
 title: "Redis CLI"
-linkTitle: "Redis CLI"
+linkTitle: "CLI"
 weight: 1
 description: >
-    The Redis command line interface overview
+    Overview of redis-cli, the Redis command line interface
 aliases:
     - /docs/manual/cli
 ---

-The `redis-cli` (Redis command line interface) is a simple terminal program used to send commands to and read replies from the Redis server.
+The `redis-cli` (Redis command line interface) is a terminal program used to send commands to and read replies from the Redis server.
 It has two main modes: an interactive REPL (Read Eval Print Loop) mode where the user types Redis commands and receives replies, and a command mode where `redis-cli` is executed with additional arguments and the reply is printed to the standard output.

 In interactive mode, `redis-cli` has basic line editing capabilities to provide a familiar tyPING experience.